 2. Thaw the meat and then slice it into strips.
 Thickness will naturally vary here depending on your taste or preference.

-3. Marinade the meat.
+3. Prepare the marinade.
 I decided to experiment a little this time.
 I actually used a brine instead of soy sauce.
-My “marinade” consisted of these ingredients:
+My marinade consisted of these ingredients:

 - Salted water (be careful here not to use too much salt)

 - Coriander seeds (a lot of them)

 - Crushed red pepper